DerekYang2/FluentDL/README.md

 You cannot determine the quality of a file by checking its bitrate.
 Files can be transcoded (converted), meaning a FLAC or high-bitrate file may have originated from a low-quality source.
 [Here](https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/) is a guide on using Spek, a spectrogram tool, to verify audio file quality.

 #### Additional Notes:
-- Downloading from Youtube does not require authentication.
-As verified through spectrogram, highest quality sources use the very efficient OPUS codec.
+- As verified through spectrogram, highest quality Youtube sources use the very efficient OPUS codec.
 The issue is OPUS containers, such as `.ogg` or `.webm`, have poor metadata support and compatability.
-FluentDL transcodes them into a FLAC in order to maintain original quality and solve the mentioned issues.
+FluentDL transcodes them into a FLAC in order to maintain original quality and support metadata.
+However, they are NOT lossless; this is an example of the transcoding mentioned above.
-- Downloading directly from Spotify is not currently supported.
+- Downloading directly from Spotify is not supported.
 Most tools out there download low quality MP3s.
 However, there are a few Python tools that get the true sources (320 kbps vorbis, 256 kbps AAC).
 Unfortunately, I could not find .NET equivalents.
 For FluentDL, use the convert tool to get equivalent Deezer/Qobuz/Youtube tracks, then set output to Local (download).

 ### Retrieving Tokens